-Fire-resisting doors (other than those to locked cupboards and service ducts) are usually required to be self-closing, in accordance with building regulations.
-Mechanically operated door closing devices fitted on fire-resisting doors to achieve this function can pose significant obstacles to the young, elderly, infirm or disabled.
+Mechanically operated door closing devices fitted on fire-resisting doors can pose significant obstacles to the young, elderly, infirm or disabled.
 This self-closing function can also be an inconvenience in high traffic areas and cause difficulties where large numbers of users have to pass through the doors.
 (See Section 11).